Potassium osmate

 Potassium osmate is the inorganic compound with the formula K2[OsO2(OH)4].
 This diamagnetic purple salt contains osmium in the VI (6+) oxidation state.
-When dissolved in water a pink solution is formed but when dissolved in methanol, the salt gives a blue solution.
+When dissolved in water a red solution is formed.
+When dissolved in dilute alcohols, the salt gives a pink solution, and it gives a blue solution when dissolved in methanol.
 The salt gained attention as a catalyst for the asymmetric dihydroxylation of olefins.

 Structure

 The complex anion is octahedral.
 Like related d2 dioxo complexes, the oxo ligands are trans.
 The Os=O and Os-OH distances are 1.75(2) and 1.99(2) Å, respectively.
 It is a relatively rare example of a metal oxo complex that obeys the 18e rule.

 Preparation

 The compound was first reported by Edmond Frémy in 1844.
 Potassium osmate is prepared by reducing osmium tetroxide with ethanol: